 Title: The role of convection in determining the ejection efficiency of common envelope interactions for massive stars

 When a star in a binary system evolves off the main sequence, reaching the end of its life, one star may engulf the other, resulting in a common envelope.
-The ejection efficiency parameter (alpha), defined as the percentage of the orbital energy available to unbind the common envelope, can be used to predict the outcome of the system.
+The ejection efficiency parameter (alpha), defined as the energy transfer from the shrinking orbit to the envelope , can be used to predict the outcome of the system.
 Typically, alpha is a set constant based on observations of common envelope systems.
-However, correctly estimating alpha can be difficult, as it requires knowledge of the star’s interior.
-Using numerical models computed by Modules for Experimental Stellar Astrophysics (MESA), we find profiles for the interior of massive stars at their maximum radius.
-We then use the profiles to find the convection zones of the star, and the corresponding ejection efficiency.
+Correctly estimating alpha can be difficult, as it requires knowledge of the star’s interior.
+Using numerical models, we find profiles for the interior of massive stars at their maximum radius.
+We then use the profiles to determine convection zones of the star and the corresponding ejection efficiency.
+Convection zones are areas within the star where the movement of molecules allows energy to be transported to the surface of the star and then radiated away.
+We expect that the convection carries released energy away from the system, lowering the ejection efficiency.
 These systems form the progenitors of gravitational-wave driven mergers of neutron star and black hole binaries.

 Emily’s notes: